 - Flash storage in the cloud: We survey the big three – AWS, Azure and Google – and find a range of mostly block storage flash with performance choices available.

-The maturity of cloud-based file services has increased over the past 12 months as vendors such as NetApp have started to offer existing and mature storage offerings (such as its ONTAP environment) as native cloud services.
+The maturity of cloud-based file services has increased over the past 12 months as suppliers such as NetApp have started to offer existing and mature storage offerings as native cloud services.

 A cloud-based file storage solution can offer cost savings, as well as operational benefits.

-Platforms like Nasuni Primary offer global file access, wherever the customer is located.
+Platforms such as Nasuni Primary offer global file access, wherever the customer is located.
 This makes it easier to implement disaster recovery, without having expensive array-based replication or backups.

 Global access also reduces duplication of data, where data is copied to multiple locations for performance or operational reasons.
 With data single-instanced, there is also a much lower risk of accidentally using out-of-date content.